slabstech/gaganyatri.com/_posts/why/bonds/2019-02-03-why-bonds-shoutout-to-bros-v1.md

 title: "To the Bro's of My Life v1"
 excerpt: "the underappreciated in every right "
 categories: why
-tags: [ why bonds ]
+tags: [ why ]
 date: 2019-03-08T08:08:50-04:00

 ---

 In the order of Appearance in my life

 * Appa
   why mother part 1 : [link]({{ site.baseurl }}{% link _posts/why/bonds/2019-02-01-why-bonds-mother-p1.md %})